donyarooein/ML_in_Health_Club/README.md

 # ML_in_Health_Club
 Welcome to the repository for Machine Learning Packages/tools/models for healthcare.
 As we cover papers in the meetings, we will add relevant information to this page.
 We will reorganize this repository later.
-For now, welcome abroad!
+For now, welcome aboard!

 #Reference for Tools and Packages: